UCL Famous Alumni

 Social Sciences and Humanities: Sir John Gurdon (Nobel Prize for his work in cellular reprogramming)

 These alumni illustrate the diverse and far-reaching impact of a UCL education, with graduates excelling in various sectors worldwide.
-It is clear that UCL excels in all educational disciplines, as such, our career experience opportunities can help you to narrow down which subjects you’d like to study and hence apply for at UCL!
+It is clear that UCL excels in all educational disciplines.

 Read on to explore particular UCL alumni success stories for each discipline.